enigmurl/man/compiler.md

 - `ar x libname.a`: Extract files from a library.

 # Linking
 Combines object files and libraries into an executable.
+Specifically, missing symbols are resolved using the symbol tables.

 ## `ld` (Linker)
 Links binary object files and resolves symbols.
 Use a linker script to explicitly specify how different sections should be positioned in the ELF/executable as well as in main memory once the program is loaded.